njhenry/nat_website/_writing/2020-10-14-trump_property_patrons.md

   during 2017 and 2018
 </p>

-The three foreign governments in this group, including India (unlabeled, but inferred from the data identifier) and two unnamed countries, are not described in the Times article.
+The three foreign governments in this group, including India and two unnamed countries, are not described in the Times article.
 Their inclusion in a cohort where "almost all saw their interests advanced" is unnerving---we deserve to know the identities of all three governments, how much money was spent, and how that spending may have influenced government policy.

 ### Clients of Brian Ballard